 What Are Germicidal Lamps?

-These lamps produce UVC, ultraviolet light in short wavelengths.
+These lamps produce UVC and ultraviolet light in short wavelengths.
 These types of lamps eradicate harmful bacteria and viruses, disrupting their DNA structure.
 Their main goal is disinfection.
-In addition, germicidal lamps can also purify water and air, as well as creating ozone.
+In addition, germicidal lamps can also purify water and air, as well as create ozone.
 There are two types of germicidal lamps you can use: low pressure and high pressure.

 Low-Pressure Germicidal Lamps